rust-lang/rfcs/text/0000-rand-crypto.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Given that some implementations of `OsGen` require a file handle (e.g. to `/dev/urandom` on older versions of Linux), it is questionable how this should interact with threading and users who keep an `OsGen` object.
-Possibly the best option would be for `OsGen` to internally use a single handle via `lazy_static` guarded by a mutex for threads, thus avoiding using many file handles within the same process.
+Given that some implementations of `OsRng` require a file handle (e.g. to `/dev/urandom` on older versions of Linux), it is questionable how this should interact with threading and users who keep an `OsRng` object.
+Possibly the best option would be for `OsRng` to internally use a single handle via `lazy_static` guarded by a mutex for threads, thus avoiding using many file handles within the same process.